| 5.7.6.2 Protection

 systems are their low-density, low thermal expansion, and

+their resistance to temperature and to corrosion.
 Whereas in the case of adhesion and tribo-chemical

 reactions, the wear behaviour is largely dependent on the